Ipriyankrajai/Ipriyankrajai/README.md

 ## 🚀 About Me

-I am currently working at [Speed](https://www.tryspeed.com/) as a Software Engineer.
+I am currently working at [Enzo](https://www.enzo.health) as a Sr. Full-Stack Engineer.

 As a self-taught full stack developer, I am passionate about contributing to open-source projects and constantly eager to learn and experiment with the latest technologies.